texastribune/data-visuals-create/templates/feature/README.md

 - [ ] If it's an apps page, we need to get the page's headline, slug and summary all approved by an editor.
 This is done in the team-editors channel.
 As of June 2022, only the Data Visuals Editor has access to that channel so they will need to hoedown this information for you.
 Also, it's likely you will need to hoedown a SEO headline as well for the pointer inside the CMS.
 These are created so a link to the apps page can show up on our website.
 Here's [an example](https://www.texastribune.org/admin/articles/articlelink/40354/change/) of one we've done.

 ### Article
+If you're creating an apps page, make sure you complete these.

 - [ ] Add ads (three is typically the minimum; add more if longer)
 - [ ] Make sure there's related articles (powered by the `guten_tag` property in the feature's ArchieML doc)
 - [ ] Add any sigs, icons, or lead art